I know that by the end of writing this post, I'll be searching for cheap hotel deals to go back up there.

 D O C K

-There are so many other reasons why I adore Liverpool but I'll be here for days and nights if I named them all!
+There are so many other reasons why I adore Liverpool, but I'll be here for days and nights if I name them all!
 Liverpool is my happy place.
 I know that all my problems and worries seem to disappear when I'm up there.
-That's why I like to go up there as much as I can, if I could afford it, I'd drive or catch the train up there every month, or even better, live there.
-But I need to be completely ready and confident before I can even consider making a huge life changing decision.
-But I can dream can't I?
+That's why I like to go up there as much as I can.
+If I could afford it, I'd drive or catch the train up there every month, or even better, live there.
+But I need to be completely ready and confident before I can even consider making a huge life-changing decision.
+But I can dream, can't I?

 Post a Comment